phamcongthuy/challenge/_live/mutuo.md

   Angeles County will know if they can build an ADU in their lots.
 We also hope that most homeowners eligible to add an ADU will be in the process of building one.
-category_metrics: '[''Housing affordability'', ''Rates of homelessness'', ''Resilient communities'']'
+category_metrics:
+  - Housing affordability
+  - Rates of homelessness
+  - Resilient communities
+category_other:
-category_other: '[''LA is the healthiest place to CONNECT'']'
+  - LA is the healthiest place to CONNECT
-unique_identifier: iqvh09d8
 category: live
 uri: /live/mutuo/
 order: 3
 project_image: /assets/images/live/mutuo.jpg
 is_finalist: true
-project_proposal_impact: []

 ---